Driver Licensing

 A full and valid permit or licence of any non-EC or non-EAA foreign country is valid for:

-to drive a motor vehicle of any class (UK registered or Foreign) which his permit or licence authorises him to drive except note 1 a medium-sized goods vehicle, a large goods vehicle, a privately-operated passenger vehicle or a passenger-carrying vehicle.
+To drive a motor vehicle of any class (UK registered or Foreign) with a permit or licence which authorises a person to drive (except note 1);

 OR